RIR360/development/journal/2025/october.md

 ## 10/07/2025
 - Even if the days go easy, don't forget your principals.
 - Keep improving your system, it's always necessary.
+- Put time on yourself, make something for yourself.